Kamouyiaraki/nhm_training/nhm-hpc/overview.md

 Other HPC services are available to NHM staff and students, as detailed below.

-### Franklin & Sanger
+### Franklin and Sanger
-- This cluster is managed by TS whereas franklin and sanger are managed by Peter Foster.
-- This cluster requires that analyses are submitted via a job scheduler (Slurm).
-- This cluster has more compute power, and also has GPUs.
+Franklin and Sanger are a pair of servers managed by Peter Foster, who is a researcher at NHM.
+Franklin and Sanger are easier to use than HPC, as they don't use a job scheduler.
+However, they have fewer compute resources and no GPUs.

 ### UK Crop Diversity HPC cluster

 A much larger HPC cluster that is shared with other institutions.
-Vist the [UK Crop Diversity](https://www.cropdiversity.ac.uk) website for more information.
+Visit the [UK Crop Diversity](https://www.cropdiversity.ac.uk) website for more information.